TrevTheDev/monorepo/packages/dilav/README.md

 - `requiredArrayLength(length: number,errorFn?: DefaultErrorFn['requiredArrayLength']): ArrayValidationFn`
 - `nonEmpty(errorFn?: DefaultErrorFn['arrayNonEmpty']): ArrayValidationFn`

-[DefaultErrorFn](#defaulterrorfn) contains all validation error messages.
+[DefaultErrorFn](#defaulterrorfn) contains all validation error messages with are used, and which can be customised.

 ### `.spread`

 `.spread` within an array behaves similarly to the spread `...` in Typescript.
-A key limitation is that whilst multiple spreads are okay, only one can have an infinite length.
+A key limitation is that whilst multiple spreads are supported, only one can have an unknown length.

 ```typescript
 const foo = v